ARTICLE CATEGORIES

 Here are some of the ways lemon balm and other essential oils were used.

-• Lemon balm and lavender aroma were introduced to 6 patients and compared to a control group using sunflower oil for one week increased functional abilities and communication and decreased difficult behavior.
+• Lemon balm and lavender aroma were introduced to patients and compared to a control group using sunflower oil, with reports of improved functional abilities and communication and decreased difficult behavior.

-• Lavender aroma and massage with 21 patients were compared to aroma or massage alone for one week.
-Aromatherapy with massage significantly reduced the frequency of excessive motor behavior.
+• Lavender aroma and massage were compared to aroma or massage alone, and aromatherapy with massage significantly reduced the frequency of excessive motor behavior.

-• Lemon balm (Melissa) lotion was applied to the face and arms of 36 patients, whilst another 36 patients had sunflower oil applied.
-Melissa was associated with highly significant reductions measured on an agitation inventory and social withdrawal, together with an increase in constructive activities (dementia care mapping).
+• Lemon balm lotion was applied to the face and arms in a placebo-controlled study, and Melissa was associated with significant reductions in agitation and social withdrawal, together with an increase in constructive activities.

 5. Ginger (C02)